jb297686/jb297686.github.io/_posts/2025-10-03-ultralytics-conveyor.md

 ---

 # Loading the Dataset <a name="loading-dataset"></a>
+We'll use Google Colab to train and test our model.
 Before we do anything else we need to install some Python packages to our Colab runtime.
 We'll make use of the `ultralytics` Python package for training our model and making predictions, and the `roboflow` package for loading the sample dataset our client has asked us to use.

 In the code below, we install the `ultralytics` and `roboflow` packages to our Google Colab runtime.